mikadosoftware/devmanual/docs/conceptchapters/dm_plumbing_ci.rst

 What is "the plumbing" in the DevManual?
 ========================================

+microservices: they are good but not for the reasons people think the commonnone is Incan write this service in languag A and thisnother in B - which is basically an excuse for teams who dont agree on strategy to lice in same org whats vakuable is spinning up services with lower marginal cost - all the work for IAM and logging etc has alrwsu been done and most implrtantly the distributed nature means the naming concention matters - how you structure your code structures your thinking
+- so solitting customers database into frwqient or geographical this matters

 Try to extract all as bullet points here

 - logging, event capturing